toreyhickman/mvc_example/README.md

 model_view_controller_example
 =============================

-Branches show stages of dispersing responsibilities from the view to the controller and model
+Commits show stages of moving responsibilities from the view to the controller and the model.